-- Place the complaint student on probation; - Suspend the student's enrolment for a set duration; or d.
-Renewals and terminations

-• Cancel the student's CoE and report this to DESE via PRISMS.
+- Place the complaint student on probation; - Suspend the student's enrolment for a set duration; or - Cancel the student's CoE and report this to DESE via PRISMS.

 The outcome of the formal investigation will be recorded in the Complaints and Appeals register, and in the Institute LMS and on the student's file.